saqibbedar/nextjs-blog-app/README.md

-# Blog App (Under Development 🚧)
+# NextJS Blog App

-Welcome to the Blog App!
-This is a full stack blog application built using Next.js.
-The app is currently **under development**, and I am actively working on new features and improvements every day.
+Welcome to the NextJS Blog App!
+This is a full stack blog application built using Next.js and styled with Tailwind CSS.
+The app is fully functional and allows users to write articles, delete them, and supports email subscriptions.
+It also features blogs categorized by different topics and more.

-## ⚠️ Development Notice
+## ⚠️ Project Features

-Please note that this project is a **work in progress**, and things may change frequently as I continue to add new functionality and enhancements.
-Once the development is complete, I will provide **detailed documentation** for setting up, using, and contributing to the project.

-Feel free to check out the repository and explore the code, but keep in mind that some features might not be fully functional or stable yet.
+- **Write Articles**: Users can create and publish their own blog posts.
+- **Delete Articles**: Users have the ability to delete their blog posts.
+- **Email Subscription**: Users can subscribe to receive updates.
+- **Category Support**: Blogs can be categorized into different topics for easier navigation.
+- **Responsive Design**: The application is styled with Tailwind CSS for a modern and responsive user interface.

 ## 🛠️ Installation (Development Setup)

-To run the app locally in its current state, follow the instructions below:
+To run the app locally, follow the instructions below:

 1. Clone the repository: